Golden-bellied capuchin: Space use

 S. xanthosternos will use forest areas with more cover and protection from predators, even if it means avoiding areas of high food availability.
 There are also behavioral differences when the capuchins are within different types of forest, such as being more spread out in the capruca while staying lower in the canopy and closer together in secondary forests.
 Capuchins will change strategies in order to reduce the risk that they perceive within their habitats.

 Predation

 Their coloration makes them camouflage into their habitat making them more difficult to spot by a predator.
-When capuchins are on the ground or near water, they can fall prey to predators such as snakes, large raptors, crocodiles, or large carnivorous mammals.
+Predators of golden-bellied capuchins include large felids (jaguars, pumas, and ocelots), venomous and constricting snakes (rattlesnakes and boa constrictors), and large raptors (eagles and hawks).
+Near streams and pools, crocodiles can also be dangerous predators.
 The larger the group, the less chance they have of becoming prey due to a higher number of vigilant individuals.
 If a predator is spotted, the Capuchin will alert the others using their alarm call.
 Capuchins have acute olfactory senses helping them to distinguish scent marks left behind by other groups.